shaily0129/gt-service-tools-demo/README.md

-# MCP
+# Guardian Twin Tool Kit

 ## Overview Test
-The goal of this framework is to define a flexible approach for enabling a library of Triage Algorithms, whilst defining common structures, enabling the application to be scaffolded whilst the algortithms are in development.
+The goal of this framework is to define a suite of flexible tool that enable a range of GT related compute.
+Compute tasks vary from calculating a triage Algorithm, Evacuation Priorisation and evacuation optimisation.
+These tools are designed to compute a specific outcome, but the differentiator here is that tool may ask for additional input above and beyond the data that was made available to it at time of kicking off the request.
+It does this by raising interaction requests, which the client application ( web app, language model, workflow ) is responsible for driving.

+## Algorithms
+Document List of Algos....

 ### Triage Algorithms
 In emergency medical care, triage algorithms play a crucial role in prioritizing patient care based on the severity of their condition and the available resources.
 Here's a summary of triage algorithms in emergency medical care: